Yasashari/C4-contest/maia2.md

       leftOverBandwidth += oldBandwidth - bandwidthStateList[i].bandwidth < 0

-  Inital value is leftOverBandwidth is zero.
+ Initial value is leftOverBandwidth is zero.
 So leftOverBandwidth is going to be negative then its reverted.

 ### Tools Used